Walking Pad Maintenance & Repair

 Video

 Check the front rolling-pin's alignment.
 Perfect alignment is critical.
-Even some millimeters off can cause uneven strain and wear on your drive belt, pully, motor shaft, motor, and bearings.
+Even some millimeters off can cause uneven strain and wear on your drive belt, pulley, motor shaft, motor, and bearings.
 There's often some notch indicating where the pin should align to.
 But if not, use the "Correct belt drift" section above for how-to.

 Replace the drive belt